Professional Development as a shared commitment towards excellence across the whole school

 - The Art of Coaching - Effective strategies for school transformation by Elena Aguilar

 - Differentiated Coaching - A framework for helping teachers change

 - Click here to read Ros Ferrara's blog about mastery of the English curriculum

-- Box of Ideas is an interesting website with a comprehensive piece on transition from primary to secondary school, have a look by clicking here
+- Box of Ideas is an interesting website with a comprehensive piece on transition from primary to secondary school.

 I am still reading the Elena Ferranti series about two friends from Naples I am now on book 4 called The Lost Child which is the last one.
 I am not sure what I will read next, I have found these four books very compelling.